-Immigrant Status | SNAP | EAEDC Cash Assistance | TAFDC Cash Assistance | Supplemental Security Income (SSI) |
+Immigrant Status | SNAP | EAEDC Cash Assistance | TAFDC Cash Assistance |

-U.S. citizens (born in the United States or naturalized) and Native Americans | Eligible | Eligible | Eligible | Eligible |
+U.S. citizens (born in the United States or naturalized) and Native Americans | Eligible | Eligible | Eligible |

-Refugee, asylee, Cuban/ Haitian entrant, person granted withholding of deportation or removal, Amerasian immigrant, and Iraqi and Afghan Special Immigrant Visa holders ( this list is referred to elsewhere in this chart as “refugee group”) | Eligible | Eligible | Eligible |
+Refugee, asylee, Cuban/Haitian entrant*, person granted withholding of deportation or removal, Amerasian immigrant, and Iraqi and Afghan Special Immigrant Visa holders, certain Afghans and Ukrainians granted humanitarian parole.

-Eligible if immigrant:
+Eligible if LPR is:

 |